YourturnGaming/SCLBot/README.md

 Copyright &copy; 2017 TMBot

-Modifications (including forks) of the code to fit personal needs are allowed only for personal use.
+Modifications (including forks) of the code to fit personal needs are allowed only for personal use and should refer back to the original source.

 Disclaimer